sal-6/enae788v/README.md

 1. Change working dir into runs
 2. Run `./hw1.bat`

-### Some Notes
+### Implementation Notes

 The standard C++ library `std::priority_queue` was utilized to implement A*.
+Its documentation can be found here (https://en.cppreference.com/w/cpp/container/priority_queue).
 The Node class is given a priority attribute.
-The `std:priority_queue` used is given a Comparator that sort returns the Node with the smaller priority value.
+The `std:priority_queue` used is given a Compare parameter that changes the default behaviour and returns the Node with the smaller priority attribute.

+The outputed paths, search trees, and plots can be found in ./output/hw1.
+In each plot, the Blue dots represent the Nodes, the Black lines represent each edge (since the given graphs are not directional no arrows are shown as they would be bi-directional), the Red path outlines the found optimal path, and the Green shows the search tree.